 If buying gear makes sense for you, then consider this when shopping:

-Skis: Today's skis are relatively wide and have a shape that assists in turning, so learning is much easier than even a decade ago.
+Skis: Today's relatively wide skis allow easier learning than in years past.
+Beginners' skis are soft (flexible) for all-mountain terrain.
 Ski length should be chin to nose high, with shorter skis being easier to turn.
-Junior skis come anywhere from 80cm to about 120cm or 140cm in length.
-Beginners should start with a soft (flexible) ski that is designed for all-mountain terrain.
+Junior skis run from 80cm to about 120cm or 140cm in length.
 Skis are measured at the tip, waist (middle) and tail.
 (An average entry-level junior ski measures about 104-67-92mm.)
 Skis designed for tricks have a wider platform—meaning a wider waist—for more stability.
 Intermediate and advanced skiers will gravitate toward race skis (slalom or GS), powder ("fat") skis and terrain-park skis (called "twin tips" as they have a turned up tail for skiing backwards).
 Fun graphics help get kids excited about the sport.

 Shop REI's selection of kids' downhill skis.

-Bindings: Manufacturers make youth-specific bindings—so don't put a child in an adult binding.
-If you have hand-me-down skis or buy used, have the binding torque tested at your local ski shop to make sure it's in proper working order.
-Shops have a machine that runs the binding through a variety of tests to ensure that the values on the DIN (Deutsches Institut für Normung) indicator are what they say they are (dirt and grit can cause a binding to not properly release).
+Bindings: Many skis now come with integrated bindings, so shopping is easy.
+If buying bindings separately, make sure you get a youth-specific model—don't put a child in an adult binding.
+If you have hand-me-down skis or buy used, have the binding tested at your local ski shop to make sure it's in proper working order.
 Always make sure a ski technician adjusts the DIN setting for the child's weight, height and ability.
 The proper setting is critical for safety.

 Shop REI's selection of kids' downhill ski bindings.